pixer415/pixer415/README.md

 - It is i, the lemp known as pixer.
 I like coding things every now and then.
-- I invented the Twerking Amogus Mosaic trend.
+- I started the Twerking Amogus Mosaic trend.
 T1C then made the bot (and currently maintains that project.)
 - I plan to put other things here.

 <!---